 Amanda LaPergola is a writer and actor of sorts.
 She spends a lot of her time at The Brick in Williamsburg, either helping out at the box office or onstage in shows such as Ian W. Hill's The Strategist, and Robert Honeywell's Mass and Ich Leibe Jesus!
 She is also a contributing writer for geek girl culture website The Mary Sue.
 Follow her on Twitter @LaPergs and be delighted by her drunken awards show coverage.

 Andy Buck has been an editor and/or writer for such publications as Playbill, Stagebill, InTheater, TheaterMania, and TDF Stages.
-He is currently working as a dramaturg for Lynn M. Thomson’s theater company America-in-Play and co-curates a series of staged readings at Brooklyn College with director Mary Beth Easley and playwrights Mac Wellman and Erin Courtney.
+He has also worked as a dramaturg for Lynn M. Thomson’s theater company America-in-Play and at the Bushwick Starr.
+He co-curates a series of staged readings at Brooklyn College with director Mary Beth Easley and playwrights Mac Wellman and Erin Courtney.

 Zahra is half-Iranian, half-German, and mostly introvert.
 She prefers a life off the grid.
 However, Theasy is a really fun and interesting website, so Zahra came back on the grid to write for a bit.
 Her particular interests lean towards dance, experimental performance, film, and video.